 - Learn how to be a good listener.
 Practice "active listening" and use every conversation as an opportunity to better understand other people's points of view - Talk to other students, teachers or experts to learn more about topics covered in class.
 Try to be prepared with good questions - Ask your teacher about working in pairs or groups, or participating in projects with other classes, to encourage discussion.
-Outside of class, join or form a study group - Get involved in a social cause that relates to a topic you're studying, or volunteer to mentor other students in a subject you know well - Take part in role playing, presentations, debates and group activities
+Outside of class, join or form a study group - Get involved in a social cause that relates to a topic you're studying, or volunteer to mentor other students in a subject you know well be st for you.
 There are many tools available - including books, courses, videos and websites - to help improve your relationship skills.
 Some are better than others, so be sure to select a good quality resource.
 If possible, try to get feedback or recommendations from people who have used that resource before Be observant.
 Pay attention to people's facial expressions and posture.
-Try to spend more time listening than talking.
-By being sensitive to others' perspectives, emotions and motives, you can adapt your response to what is needed -

-The following recommendations are based on your results.
-Consider each and select the ones you think would work and provide support, encouragement, an opinion or advice, for example П Get involved in volunteering, mentoring or charity work.
-These activities can improve your ability to feel empathy, understand others' points of view and build your communication skills

-Expand your network.
-Interact with people of different age es, cultures and sk il sets
+Try to spend more time listening than talking By being sensitive to others' perspectives, emotions and motives, you can adapt your response to what is needed - and provide support, encouragement, an opinion or advice, for example Get involved in volunteering, mentoring or charity work.
+These activities can improve your ability to feel empathy, understand others' points of view and build your communication skills Expand your network.
+Interact with people of different ages, cultures and skill sets